i05nagai/memorandum/language/english_speaking.md

     * indulge in
         * most of us were too busy to indulge in heavy lunchtime drinking
         * Eva had never been one to indulge in self-pity
-    * to give someone anything they want and not to mind if thei behave badly
+    * to give someone anything they want and not to mind if they behave badly
         * my aunt indulges the children dreadfully
 * orient
     * find direction